jhallen/joe-editor/docs/man.md

 * The __cpara__ option provides a list of characters which can indent a paragraph.
 For example, in e-mail quoted matter is indicated by __\>__ at the beginnings of line, so this character should be in the cpara list.

+k* The __cnotpara__ option provides a list of characters which, if they are the first non-whitespace character of a line, indicate the line is not included as part of a paragraph for formatting.
+For example, lines beginning with '.' in nroff can not be paragraph lines.

 * Autoindent mode effects the formatter.
 If autoindent is disabled, only the first line will be indented.
 If autoindent is enabled, the entire